 Interestingly enough, second place went to a little rock and roll group who had a lead singer from Wink, Texas.
 His name was Roy Orbison [Gatlin sings an all-too brief line of Orbison’s “Crying”].
 They won a gift certificate to the best Chinese food restaurant in town, and we were so mad about that.
 We rarely got to go out and eat.

-[Author’s Note: It is highly suspect that Orbison played any talent show in 1959.
+[Author’s Note: It is debatable whether Orbison played any talent show in 1959.
 Orbison and his band, the Teen Kings, earned a prized recording contract for Sam Phillips’ legendary Sun Records in Memphis a full three years earlier in March 1956 partly based on the recommendation of one Johnny Cash.
 The song that sealed the deal in Phillips’ eyes – the double-talking rockabilly stomper “Ooby Dooby."
 Major success inexplicably eluded Orbison on Sun, and he was soon signed to RCA by Chet Atkins with middling success.
 By 1959, the operatic singer had briefly abandoned recording and touring, relying on songwriting contributions to publisher Acuff-Rose to sustain his livelihood.
 Music executive Wesley Rose liked what he heard, contacting Fred Foster of Monument Records.
 Foster added Orbison to his roster in May 1959, and a star was born].

 Within a year, we were recording our first album – The Old Country Church – for the independently owned Sword & Shield in Arlington, Texas.
 The small label specialized in sacred music.
 It’s amazing that I was in a bona fide recording studio by the time I was only five or six years old, but we were all just kids.